Erdogan Turkish appoints the legal team to write a new constitution, arousing fears of a prolonged rule - ExBulletin

 Erdogan Turkish appoints the legal team to write a new constitution, arousing fears of a prolonged rule

-Turkish President of Ankara, Turkey (AP), Recep Tayyip Erdogan, said on Tuesday that he had appointed a team of legal experts to start working on a new constitution which, according to criticism, could allow him to stay in power beyond 2028, at the end of his current mandate.
+Ankara, Türkiye – Turkish President Recep Tayyip Erdogan said on Tuesday that he had appointed a team of legal experts to start working on a new constitution which, according to criticism, could allow him to stay in power beyond 2028, at the end of his current mandate.

 ErdoganWho has managed Turkey as president since 2014 and was Prime Minister for more than a decade before, argued for a new constitution arguing that the current one, which was written following a military coup in 1980, is exceeded and preserved elements of military influence even if it has been changed several times.